-Held in Stockholm, the 1912 Olympic Games were a model of efficiency.
-The Swedish hosts introduced the use of unofficial electronic timing devices for the track events, as well as the first use of a public address system and photo finish.
+The 1912 Olympic Games in Stockholm were a model of efficiency, setting a standard for organization for decades to come.
+The Swedish hosts introduced the use of electronic timing equipment, the photo finish, and a public address system to the Olympic Games.

-The 1920 Games were awarded to Antwerp to honour the suffering that had been inflicted on the Belgian people during World War I. The Opening Ceremony was notable for the introduction of the Olympic flag and the presentation of the Athletes’ Oath.
+The 1920 Olympic Games were awarded to Antwerp to honour the suffering that had been inflicted on the Belgian people during World War I. These were the first Games at which only National Olympic Committees could enroll participants.

-Because the 1932 Olympic Games were held in the middle of the Great Depression and in the comparatively remote city of Los Angeles, half as many athletes took part as had in 1928.
+Because the 1932 Olympic Games were held in the middle of the Great Depression and in the relatively remote city of Los Angeles given the modes of transportation at the time, the number of athletes participating was the lowest since 1904.
 Nevertheless, the level of competition was extremely high and 18 world records were either broken or equalled.

 One of the lasting legacies from Berlin 1936 is the Olympic torch relay, created to link the modern Games to the Ancient Games.
 The Games were documented in the first noteworthy official Olympic film, Olympia, by Leni Riefenstahl.
 These were also the first Games to be broadcast on television, with 25 viewing rooms set up in the greater Berlin area to allow locals to follow the action.